v4n6/itectl/README.md

     **0**.<br/>Environment variable: `ITECTL_DEVICE_BUS`.<br/>Command
     line option: `--device-bus`.

-  - **address** - device number of the ITE 8291 to use.
+  - **address** - number of the ITE 8291 device to use.
 If it's set to **0**, the option is ignored.<br/>Default value:
     **0**.<br/>Environment variable:
     `ITECTL_DEVICE_ADDRESS`.<br/>Command line option:
     `--device-address`.

-  Both values must be either both positive or non-positive (i.e., ignored).
+  Both values must be either positive or non-positive (i.e., ignored).
 For instance

   ```